Anti Money Laundering in Banking: Four Case Studies of AML Lapses in Leading Banks

 According to the SEC, the alleged bank, after acquiring its Estonian branch in 2007, overlooked the money laundering risks associated with numerous transactions initiated by the non-resident customers of Estonia.

-The ineffectiveness of AML banking process made it difficult for the bank to ensure effective anti money laundering (AML) and know your customer (KYC) protocols which lead to inefficient risk management and unaligned AML regulations.
+The ineffectiveness of the AML banking process made it difficult for the bank to ensure effective anti-money laundering (AML) and know your customer (KYC) protocols which lead to inefficient risk management and unaligned AML regulations.

-Applicable to all institutions, the Danske bank was found struggling with conveying its AML compliance strengths to the investors which lead to the accusations of misleading the shareholders and hence the violation of Securities Exchange Act of 1934, stated by the Director of SEC.
+Applicable to all institutions, the Danske Bank was found struggling with conveying its AML compliance strengths to the investors which lead to the accusations of misleading the shareholders and hence the violation of the Securities Exchange Act of 1934, stated by the Director of SEC.

 Four Prominent AML Measures that Could Redefine Bank’s Integrity